lgjlife/Java-Study/spring.md

 The following code shows how CommandWithFallbackViaNetwork executes FallbackViaNetwork in its getFallback() method.

-Note how if the fallback fails, it also has a fallback which does the “fail silent” approach of returning null.
+Note how if the fallback fails, it also has a fallback which does the “fail silent" approach of returning null.

 To configure the FallbackViaNetwork command to run on a different threadpool than the default RemoteServiceX derived from the HystrixCommandGroupKey, it injects HystrixThreadPoolKey.Factory.asKey("RemoteServiceXFallback") into the constructor.